usaid-cs/yesterday-i-learned/random.md

 1. No useful advice ever precedes "it's that simple".
 1. Born in San Francisco, and married a white woman from California, not only was Bruce Lee bilingual, he also knew some Japanese, and had neat handwriting for all languages.
 1. Sun Yat-Sen knew English and Japanese as well.
 He was the number one med school student in Hong Kong.
 He died of liver cancer.
 1. A [milliard][wikipedia 179] is exactly one thousand times bigger than what you would expect, a million.
+The same country that gave us the metric system also calls a thousand *mille*, a million *million*, and a billion *milliard*.
 1. Mushrooms are 90%+ water by volume.
 Besides Vitamin B (and D, if grown in the sun), there is no significant value in consuming them.
 1. Istanbul is Europe's largest city.
 Then Moscow, Paris, London, Madrid.
 1. A "noose" is the way the rope is tied when you try to hang yourself.